 A little nighttime reading

 Ever hear someone brag about how little sleep they get away with every night?
 For too many years, sleep has been vilified as something for the weak or lazy.
-Compared to diet or fitness, society has paid relatively little attention to sleep nor congratulated our efforts to let it take precedence in our lives.
+Compared to diet or fitness, society has paid relatively little attention to sleep wellness -- nor congratulated efforts to let sleep take precedence in our lives.

-But sleep has profound effects for body, mind and soul, and those who champion sleep are wise to all its benefits.
+But sleep has profound effects for body, mind and soul.
+Those who champion sleep wellness are wise to all its benefits.
 If your experience hasn’t convinced you yet that making sleep a priority is integral to your well-being, let the science persuade you.
-Here are some of the most important ways:

 Memory and creativity